William Sturgis: Early life

 Sturgis was born in Barnstable, Massachusetts, to Hannah Mills and William E. Sturgis, a ship master and lineal descendant from Edward Sturgis of Yarmouth, Massachusetts, the first Sturgis in America (arrived 1630).

 In 1796, he joined the counting house of his uncle Russell Sturgis (1750–1826), and less than two years later became connected with James and Thomas Handasyd Perkins' maritime fur trade between the Pacific Northwest coast and China.
 Their sister, Elizabeth Perkins, was the wife of Russell Sturgis.

 Upon his father's death in 1797, he went to sea to support the family as assistant trader on the Eliza, then as chief mate of Ulysses.
 He then served under Captain Charles Derby on Caroline until Derby died and Sturgis took command.
 In 1804 Caroline sailed from the Columbia River to Kaigani, just south of Prince of Wales Island, Alaska, acquiring some 2,500 sea otter skins that netted $73,034.

-In 1809, his ship Atahualpa, owned by Theodore Lyman, was attacked by Chinese pirates while moored at Macau Roads.
+In 1809, his ship Atahualpa, owned by Theodore Lyman I, was attacked by Chinese pirates while moored at Macau Roads.
 Sturgis managed to get the ship underway and fought off the pirates using four small cannons he had brought on board against the wishes of the ship's owner.
 Using these, they managed to fight long enough to sail within range of the protective guns of the harbor, and the pirates were captured, their commander Apootsae later being tortured to death by the Mandarin authorities.
 Sturgis had been prepared to blow up the ship if the pirates caught them in order to save the crew and passengers from being tortured.
 Lyman reportedly chastised Sturgis for having violated his instructions by bringing the cannon on the voyage.

 Bryant & Sturgis

 In 1810, he returned to Boston formed a trading partnership with John Bryant as Bryant & Sturgis.
 They served as investment managers to John Perkins Cushing, when Cushing was in the railroad business in New York and Pennsylvania.
 By 1843, Sturgis was a director of the Attica and Buffalo Railroad.
-It was with advice from Sturgis that John and Bennett Forbes started their investment in the railroad business in 1843.
+It was with advice from Sturgis that John Murray and Robert Bennet Forbes started their investment in the railroad business in 1843.

 From 1810 to 1850 more than half of the trade carried on between the Pacific Northwest coast and China was operated by Bryant & Sturgis, and also substantial parts of the California hide trade.

 Personal life

-On his return to Boston in 1810 he married Elizabeth M. Davis, with whom he had one son, William Watson (1810–1826), and five daughters: Ellen Sturgis Hooper (1812–1848), a Transcendentalist poet and mother of Marian Hooper Adams; Anne Sturgis (1813–1884); Caroline Sturgis Tappan (1819–1888), a member of the Transcendental Club and poet published in The Dial, whose daughter Mary Aspinwall Tappan (1851-1941) and granddaughter Rosamund Sturgis Dixey (1887-1948) donated the Tanglewood estate to the Boston Symphony Orchestra in 1936; Mary Louisa Sturgis (1821–1870); and Susan Sturgis (1825–1853).
+On his return to Boston in 1810 he married Elizabeth M. Davis, with whom he had one son, William Watson (1810–1826), and five daughters: Ellen Sturgis Hooper (1812–1848), a Transcendentalist poet and mother of Marian Hooper Adams; Anne Sturgis (1813–1884); Caroline Sturgis Tappan (1819–1888), a member of the Transcendental Club and poet published in The Dial, whose daughter Mary Aspinwall Tappan (1851–1941) and granddaughter Rosamund Sturgis Dixey (1887–1948) donated the Tanglewood estate to the Boston Symphony Orchestra in 1936; Mary Louisa Sturgis (1821–1870); and Susan Sturgis (1825–1853).